-Offering the unique ability to alpine climb on snow for most of the summer, Snowmass Peak (14,092') is an ideal setting for the "new-to-snow 14'er climber".
+Offering the unique ability to alpine climb on snow for most of the summer, Snowmass Mountain (14,092') is an ideal setting for the "new-to-snow 14'er climber".
 Snowmass is perched above breathtaking Snowmass Lake.
 A 2 day climb, this peak experience offers a true backcountry adventure with a remote feel of being far away from civilization.
-Climbing from the lake, next to a 1,000' waterfall, through a boulder field, across snowfields and steeper slopes, attaining a rocky ridge and steep ledges to the summit - Snowmass Peak truly offers it all.
+Climbing from the lake, next to a 1,000' waterfall, through a boulder field, across snowfields and steeper slopes, attaining a rocky ridge and steep ledges to the summit - Snowmass Mountain truly offers it all.

 Our AMGA trained and certified mountain guides will tailor a memorable, one-of-a-kind climbing adventure just for you!Please contact us via phone at 970-925-7625 or email/form to determine the best date for you or to request more information.

 Duration: Minimum 2-day approach/climb

 Location: The guide will be in touch with you the day before to determine your meeting place and any miscellaneous details.
 Please call 970-925-7625 for any questions.

 Fitness Level: You should maintain an overall general level of fitness as this climb is challenging.